This page is sponsored by:

 biography

-Born in Arkansas in September 1913, Alan Ladd had a difficult start in life.
+Alan Ladd Born in Hot Springs, Arkansas, on September 3, 1913, Alan Ladd had a difficult start in life.
 His impoverished family suffered many setbacks, most notably the death of his father in 1918.
-As a youth he worked many odd jobs while his family worked its way west, and he excelled at sports in high school.
+Ladd's mother moved the family to Oklahoma and, when she remarried, moved on to California.
+As a child he worked many odd jobs and later excelled at swimming and track in high school.
 At age 22 Ladd married his first wife and welcomed a son the following year.
-Tragically, Ladd's mother committed suicide at about this time.
+First operating a hamburger stand, Ladd eventually found work on the Warner Bros. lot as a grip.
+Tragically, Ladd's alcoholic and depressed mother committed suicide at about this time.

 the films of alan ladd